 The Institute conducts IBPS Clerk mock tests to enable aspirants to get an idea of the examination.
 They also conduct limited pre-examination training for candidates from weaker sections of society.

 Get the detailed section-wise bank exam syllabus at the linked article.

 Q 1.
 What is the salary of an IBPS Clerk?

 Q 2.
 What is the job of an IBPS Clerk?

 Q 3.
-Which books to refer to for the preparation of IBPS Clerk Exam?
+Which books to refer to for the preparation for the IBPS Clerk Exam?

 Ans.
 Given below is a list of books that candidates can consider to prepare for the IBPS Clerk exam:

 - Verbal & Non-Verbal Reasoning by R.S.
 Agarwal